 With the continuous supply of low education migrants provided by mass migration, it seems probable that the gap will decrease for the second reason, by decreasing the PISA results of the “no migration background” population.

-How will the absolute PISA results of European countries be influenced by mass immigration over the long term?
+How will the total PISA results of European countries – containing both non-migration and migration background students – be influenced by mass immigration over the long term?
 Based on the above considerations, we could formulate these two hypotheses:

-- the PISA scores of countries with low levels of third world immigration will stay the same or will even increase.
+- Hypothesis 2: the PISA scores of countries with low levels of third world immigration will decrease less than for countries with high levels of third world immigration or they stay the same or will even increase.

 Looking back at past PISA test results might give a hint about what we can expect in the future.
-And indeed, the PISA results since 2003 show a general downwards trend for the mathematics scores for the Western- and Northern European countries considered above, as the chart below shows.
-Note: Norway is an exception from the trend and the German score only decreases after 2012.
-Also, for science and reading scores the results are more complicated.
+The PISA results since 2003 show a general downwards trend until 2015 for mathematics scores for the Western- and Northern European countries considered above, as the chart below shows.

 However, there is another reason to assume that the European PISA results will decrease in the future if current mass migration trends continue: different ethnicities/races and cultural groups are not equal with regard to cognitive abilities.